 In a platform-first operation, journalists will not create contents that best suit the “secondary platform.”
 A TV reporter will not work hard on an in-depth article to be posted on the station website; similarly, a newspaper reporter will not strive to produce a polished video for the newspaper website.

 We are seeing the accelerating shift in media consumption from legacy media to digital media.
-In a time when TV, radio and newspaper are no longer the primary platforms for people to acquire information, media professionals need a “platform-free mindset.”
+In a time when TV, radio and newspaper are no longer the primary platforms for people to acquire information, media professionals need a “platform-neutral mindset.”

-A platform-free operation requires an all-inclusive approach in content production.
+A platform-neutral operation requires an all-inclusive approach in content production.
 When planning a reporting project, we need to consider all forms of content: video, audio, article, photo, interactive features (data/map), etc. Get all these contents equally well-produced, then push them through appropriate platforms.

 In this process, legacy media are no longer the focus.
 In 2012, student media at Texas Christian University switched to a “digital first” operation – they consolidated previously separate, independent media (newspaper, TV, radio, magazine, website) into a new organization, with a new organizational chart and a new workflow.
 Digital contents are produced first and pushed through appropriate platforms – usually web/mobile first and broadcast/paper later.

 However, “digital first” does not mean “web only,” and it does not mean killing the print.
 In describing the digital switch of University of Oregon’s student newspaper, publisher Ryan Frank says:

 We say that the “what happened” goes on online and “how and why” explanations go in print.
 Online is about news.
 Print is about context and meaning.